KSK-100/4rthSemIse/README.md

 # 4rthSemIse
-Respository containing all the various programs I executed during my 4th sem ISE, RITB.
+Respository contains all the programs I executed during my 4th sem ISE, RITB.

 ## Soloutions to the various problems asked in the syllabus for Design and Analysis of Algorithms (DAA) & Microprocessors (MP)